ilyasergey/YSC4231/source/week-07-midterm-project.rst

 In this project we will be studying `thread pools
 <https://en.wikipedia.org/wiki/Thread_pool>`_, a very useful
-concurrent programming that allows one to use a `fixed` number of threads for executing concurrent tasks with unbounded parallelism.
+concurrent programming pattern that allows one to use a `fixed` number of threads for executing concurrent tasks with unbounded parallelism.
 In some way, implementing a thread pool is similar to implementing a multiprocessor mechanism that allocates a particular CPU for a given thread.
 In reality, we typically have much fewer CPUs than we have threads running concurrently in the program, therefore some of the